Licensing Guides

 Journeyperson exam candidates must have completed a minimum of 42 months in a Department of Labor registered apprenticeship program.
 Master exam candidates must have two years of work experience as a licensed journeyperson or be a licensed master in another state or local jurisdiction.
 Once you submit your application to the board office, staff will verify the information and, if complete and eligibility requirements are met, an Exam Approval Letter will be sent to you.
 The Exam Approval Letter contains instructions on scheduling your examination through the board's approved examination provider — Kirkwood Community College.
 You must also pay an examination fee of $109 directly to Kirkwood when you schedule your test.

 APPLY FOR LICENSE: After successfully passing an examination, you will need to apply to the board office for Post-Examination Licensure.
 A license is NOT automatically issued after you pass the examination.
-You can find detailed instruction and a link to online post-examination licensure here at the bottom of the page.
+You can find detailed instructions here.
 Since the fees for different licenses vary and the fees are prorated based on when you apply, you will want to check the chart on the PMSB website.

 BACKGROUND CHECK: Every license requires the applicant to provide documentation of criminal convictions related to the practice of the profession and include a full explanation.